 Howard Scott Warshaw

 Growing up one of my closest friends was a young man my age named Richard Friedman.
 After I got involved with Atari games in 1979, Richard told me that he had a cousin who worked for Atari.
 That cousin, actually a second cousin, turned out to be Howard Scott Warshaw.
 Howard is known for developing in five weeks the game E.T. for the Atari 2600, which many people mistakenly call the worst videogame ever created.
 It’s not and it wasn’t the cause of the videogame crash of 1983 as many people claim.
 To Howard’s credit, he also created one of the best games for the 2600 Yars’ Revenge.
 In the photo below, taken at Classic Gaming Expo in 2000, I’m exchanging a copy of the second edition of Phoenix for Howard’s documentary Once Upon Atari on VHS tape.

 John Harris was a guest at the first few Classic Gaming Expos in Las Vegas.
 He’s known for programming 1981’s Jawbreaker, one of the first Pac-Man clones to be released for Atari’s 8-bit computers.
 An entire chapter is devoted to John in the book Hackers: Heroes of the Computer Revolution by Steven Levy.

 Alexey was a Russian programmer who developed a little game that consisted of seven different shapes descending from the top of the screen.
 That game was Tetris, one of the most successful videogames ever written.
-A Tetris movie starring Taron Egerton is scheduled to be released in 2023.
+A Tetris movie starring Taron Egerton was released in 2023.

 Rick founded RDI Video Systems which was responsible for Dragon’s Lair, the first successful laserdisc-based arcade game.
 He also produced two followup laserdisc games: Space Ace and Thayer’s Quest.